keystonejs/prisma-day-2021-workshop/README.md

    <img src="https://code-inspector.com/public/badge/user/github/qfunq?style=light" alt="code inspector badge" />
 </a>

 ✅ No Code Inspector linting errors, 100% score on all categories.
-Note the bug in their style %, which reports the percentage of style errors to all errors, not to good code, so it bears no relationship to real style quality.
-As the number of errors fell to 0, the style % became wildly variable.
-And its not smart enough to spot that any non-monadic IO is very fragile, and liable to take Keystone down on a bad query.
-Perhaps Keystone shouldn't be throwing, or it risks the exception not being caught?
+Code inspector has a divide by zero bug that reports N/A when it can find no errors.

 ## TL;DR